 Meet Our Team

-The Stead Family Memory Clinic at Banner Alzheimer's Institute offers comprehensive consultations for individuals experiencing memory problems.
+The Stead Family Memory Center at Banner Alzheimer's Institute offers comprehensive consultations for individuals experiencing memory problems.
 Our team of expert clinicians provides diagnosis, treatment and disease management recommendations for patients, their families and referring physicians.

 Pierre N. Tariot,

 Dr. Tariot is director of the Banner Alzheimer's Institute and a board-certified physician in internal medicine and geriatric psychiatry.
 After intensive training in developing new treatments for Alzheimer's disease at the National Institutes of Health, he spent 20 years as a professor at the University of Rochester Medical Center in New York, where he directed a program dedicated to the care and study of people with Alzheimer's.
 He has devoted his career to helping patients and families cope with the effects of dementia and is a recognized leader in the development of new Alzheimer's treatments.
 He has published hundreds of scientific articles, is a widely sought-after speaker and consultant, and has won numerous awards for his service and research.

 Dr. Burke is a board-certified geriatric psychiatrist and specialist in dementia care at Banner Alzheimer's Institute.
 She completed an internal medicine internship at Mount Sinai School of Medicine in New York City and residency training in general adult psychiatry at the Institute of Living in Hartford, Conn.
 Dr Burke went on to complete a prestigious fellowship in geriatric psychiatry at Harvard Medical School/ McLean Hospital.
 She has worked extensively with patients and families suffering from Alzheimer's disease and related dementias.
 Her areas of expertise include the diagnosis and treatment of dementia as well as treatment of associated behavioral and psychiatric disturbances.